LLP Group Governance

 Via our Client Listening Programme we seek formal feedback from clients at various stages in their relationship with us (tender debriefs, on-boarding reviews, relationship reviews and post-matter reviews).
 Feedback is considered and actioned at an individual client level after each review, supporting a cycle of continual learning and improvement.
 Aggregated feedback and insights are shared with the Executive and Board to inform and support the Group’s strategic decisions.
 We have also held Board client listening sessions to gain valuable insights from our clients on their emerging strategic priorities, expectations of their legal advisers and future needs.

 Our Client Listening Programme measures the overall satisfaction of our clients with the Group.
-Our satisfaction rate in 2024 was 93% with a recommendation rate of 95%.
+Our satisfaction rate in 2025 was 85% with a recommendation rate of 89%.

 Our Client Engagement Programme also facilitates regular informal conversations with clients throughout the year and feedback is captured and responded to.